-The Parent Company's registered office address and principal place of business is at 7th Floor, Cambridge Centre, 108 Tordesillas St. Salcedo Village, Makati City.
+Prior to 2021, the Parent Company's registered office address and principal place of business is at 7th Floor, Cambridge Centre, 108 Tordesillas St. Salcedo Village, Makati City.
 On March 31, 2021, the Board of Directors (BOD) of the Parent Company approved the transfer of the principal place of business of the Parent Company to Unit 804 Antel 2000 Corporate Center, 121 Valero St., Salcedo Village, Brgy.
 Bel-Air, Makati City.